TERREMEMBER/znbase/docs/content/latest/comparisons/_index.md

 ---
-title: Compare YugabyteDB with other distributed SQL and NoSQL databases
+title: Compare ZNbaseDB with other distributed SQL and NoSQL databases
 linkTitle: Comparisons
-headerTitle: Compare YugabyteDB to other databases
+headerTitle: Compare ZNbaseDB to other databases
-description: Learn how YugabyteDB compares with other operational SQL and NoSQL databases.
+description: Learn how ZNbaseDB compares with other operational SQL and NoSQL databases.
 image: /images/section_icons/index/comparisons.png
-headcontent: See how YugabyteDB compares with other operational databases in the distributed SQL and NoSQL categories.
+headcontent: See how ZNbaseDB compares with other operational databases in the distributed SQL and NoSQL categories.
 For a detailed comparison, click the database name.
 aliases:
   - /comparisons/
 section: FAQ